gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 Now you can begin fine-tuning the network.
 You'll do this with the RMSprop optimizer, using a very low learning rate.
 The reason for using a low learning rate is that you want to limit the magnitude of the modifications you make to the representations of the three layers you're fine-tuning.
+#### Wrapping up
+Here's what you should take away from the last two sections:
+* Convnets are the best type of machine-learning models for computer-vision tasks.
+It's possible to train one from scratch even on a very small datasetm with decent results.
+* On a small dataset, overfitting will be the main issue.
+Data augmentation is a powerful way to fight overfitting when you're working image data.
+* It's easy to reuse an existing convnet on a new dataset via feature extraction.
+This is a valuable technique for working with small image datasets.
+* As a complement to feature extraction, you can use fine-tuning, which adats to a new problem some of the representations previously learned by an existing model.